jasoneflood/gdp12Hugo/docs/aws/content/0001_IntroductionAndArchitecture/activity.md

 ### Step 1
 Log into GDP by visiting the GuardiumCollectorURL in Event dashboard -> Event Outputs .

-  The username is admin
+  The username is [admin]{showCopyAction=true}
-  The password is AWS.trial1!
+  The password is [AWS.trial1!]{showCopyAction=true}

 In the top corner type the word "licence" as seen in the image below.

 ![licence](/static/images/part1/licence.png)

 ### Step 2
 This will bring you to a licence page.
 The GDP instance has been pre wired to the DB2 server, however the licence needs to be added in order for the two services to speak to each other.
 Your 90 day trial licence was sent to you when you signed up to the workshop.

-There are infact two licences that must be added.
+::alert[There are infact two licences that must be added.
 Start by copying and pasting the base licence key and clicking apply.
-You must start by adding the base licence first.
+You must start by adding the base licence first.]

 ![addLicence](/static/images/part1/addLicence.png)